Your gift is 100% tax deductible.

 The tumor is growing into the throat behind the nasal cavity (the nasopharynx), the back of the eye socket, the brain, the tissue covering the brain (the dura), some parts of the base of the skull (middle cranial fossa or clivus), or certain cranial nerves.
 This is also known as very advanced local disease (T4b).

-The cancer might or might not have spread to nearby lymph nodes (any N).
+The cancer may or may not have spread to nearby lymph nodes (any N).
 It has not spread to distant parts of the body (M0).

 OR

-The tumor might or might not have grown into structures outside the maxillary sinus (any T).
-The cancer is N3:
+The tumor may or may not have grown into structures outside the maxillary sinus (any T).

-• It has spread to a single lymph node on the same side as the tumor, which is larger than 3 cm and is growing outside of the lymph node, OR
+- It has spread to a single lymph node on the same side as the tumor, which is larger than 3 cm and is growing outside of the lymph node (extranodal extension), OR

-• It is growing in many lymph nodes (on the same side or the other side of the tumor.
+- It is growing in many lymph nodes (on the same side or the other side of the tumor), at least one of which is growing outside of the lymph node (extranodal extension), OR

 It has not spread to distant parts of the body (M0).